liris-origami/OneTwoSobolSequences/README.md

 # Sobol’ Sequences with Guaranteed-Quality 2D Projections

-This repository contains the supplementary material of the paper *Sobol’ Sequences with Guaranteed-Quality 2D Projections*
+This repository contains the supplementary material of the paper *Sobol’ Sequences with Guaranteed-Quality 2D Projections*, SIGGRAPH 2025.

 ![](teaser.png)